RecipieFinderProject/Milestone-1/brainstorming.md

+**ParkPal (Travel & Outdoors):**
+Description:
+A park navigation app that helps users discover and navigate national parks, trails, and outdoor activities.
+It includes maps, activity recommendations, and real-time updates on weather or trail conditions.

+**EcoScan (Sustainability):**
+Description:
+An app that scans product barcodes or labels to provide sustainability ratings and suggest eco-friendly alternatives.
+Helps users make informed choices when shopping.

 **SkillSwap (Social & Education):**
 Description:
 A platform for users to exchange skills in their local area or virtually.
 For example, someone could offer piano lessons in exchange for Spanish tutoring.